Mendocino Complex Fire

-Timeline
+Progression

-July 2018
+July

-The Mendocino Complex comprises two vegetation fires that burned within miles of each other near Clear Lake, in Northern California.
+The Mendocino Complex comprised two vegetation fires that burned within miles of each other near Clear Lake, in Northern California.
 The first of the two fires reported was the Ranch Fire, which was reported on July 27, 2018, at 12:05 PM PDT, off Highway 20 near Potter Valley.
 Within hours of being reported, the fire had injured two firefighters.
 Approximately one hour later, the River Fire was reported on Old River Road, six miles north of Hopland, located south of the Ranch Fire.
 By the evening, the River Fire had burned 4000 acre and destroyed two buildings, including a home.
 According to a 2019 report, the Ranch Fire was started by a rancher who had inadvertently sparked dry grass while hammering a metal stake while trying to find a wasp nest.

 The fire threatened the University of California Hopland Research and Extension Center.
 High heat, low humidity, and rugged terrain challenged control of the fires, with gusty winds causing both to grow.
 Overnight, five more firefighters were reported injured.
 By the next morning, the two fires were organized under the "Mendocino Complex" name.
 The River Fire had grown to 3500 acre, the Ranch Fire had burned 6000 acre, and both were at two percent containment, with 386 structures being threatened.
 With Red Flag Warnings in effect, the first mandatory evacuations began in Hopland and with residents along Highway 175.
 Mendocino College was named an evacuation center.
 By the afternoon, the community of Lakeport and additional areas of Lake County were placed under mandatory evacuation and, later that evening, Potter Valley and parts of Upper Lake were evacuated.

 By the morning of July 29, three more structures had been destroyed, all houses.
 Dry and windy conditions persisted, and the lack of available firefighters due to other fires burning in the state slowed attempts at containment.
 The communities of Witter Springs, Finley, Saratoga Springs, Nice, Bachelor Valley, Scotts Valley, and Big Valley Rancheria were evacuated.
 The fires rapidly grew overnight, with the Ranch Fire totaling 35,076 acre and the River Fire reaching 20,911 acre by the morning of July 30, with the fires at 10 percent containment.
 Later in the afternoon of July 30, evacuation orders were lifted for Hopland, the Hopland Rancheria, and the area just north of Largo, while evacuation orders were put in place for Kelseyville and Finley.
 Containment of the fire declined to five percent as the fires grew in size.
 One more home was destroyed and one damaged.

 Evacuation orders were lifted for Potter Valley in the afternoon of July 31.
 By the evening of July 31, the fires had burned a combined total of 80,408 acre and were 12% contained.